subtleGradient/JavaScript-Appcelerator-Titanium-Mobile.tmbundle/README.md

 ### Complete!
 Type `Ti.`
 As soon as you hit the `.` it'll bring up the as-you-type completion list thing.

+Autocomplete on typing `Ti.` only works when using the custom language `JavaScript Titanium Mobile`

 ### Complete! ⌥⎋ *option-escape*
 The completion list contains all of the `Titanium` and `Ti` API.